 How does Instagram process United States Digital Millennium Copyright Act (DMCA) counter-notifications?

-Instagram complies with the notice and takedown procedures defined in section 512(c) of the Digital Millennium Copyright Act (“DMCA”), which applies to content reported and removed for infringing United States copyrights.
+Instagram complies with the notice-and-takedown procedures set out in section 512(c) of the United States Digital Millennium Copyright Act (DMCA), which applies to content reported and removed for violating U.S. copyrights.

 - How do I contact Instagram's Digital Millennium Copyright Act (DMCA) designated agent?